elaimaz/CSAPPExercises/Chapter 6/Practice Problems/Practice Problem 6.4/README.md

 ### ***Practice Problem 6.4***:
-Estimate the average time (in ms) to access a sector on the following disk:
+Suppose that a 1 MB ﬁle consisting of 512-byte logical blocks is stored on a disk drive with the following characteristics:

 | Parameter  | Value |